ericpelland/E.V.A./README.md

 * Watch any video on youtube just by asking
 * E.V.A. can search and embed the youtube video right into her (inter)face.
 * She can also close the video upon request.
+### Webcam Control (For future computer vision)
+* Eva can open her eyes by enabling your webcam.
+Just ask.
+* If you want to turn off her webcam, as usual, just ask.
 ### Dictionary
 * Get the definition of any word
 ### Conversation and Command Responses: